CEED/Forum/README.md

 You can also email us directly at ceed-support@llnl.gov.

-More information about CEED can be found on its website: [ceed-website]()
+More information about CEED can be found on its website: [ceed-website]().